 Undergraduate Research Fellows

-Alexandra Byrne is a senior at William & Mary, majoring in International Relations and French & Francophone Studies.
-Alexandra is interested in international justice, human rights, and cultural preservation.
+Alexandra Byrne is a senior majoring in International Relations and French & Francophone Studies.
+She is interested in international justice, human rights, and cultural preservation.
 Alexandra writes for The Flat Hat, W&M's student newspaper, and was recently a Freeman Internship Fellow in Mongolia.
 Previously, she interned at the Metropolitan Museum of Art.

-Daniel Posthumus is a junior at William & Mary, majoring in Public Policy.
-Daniel is a member of the 1693 Scholars Program – the College's most selective scholarship program.
+Daniel Posthumus is a junior majoring in Public Policy.
+He is a member of the 1693 Scholars Program – the College's most selective scholarship program.
 Daniel is interested in politics, both domestic and international, as well as civil rights and law.
+He recently interned for the Comisión por la Memoria in La Plata, Argentina, supporting the memorial sites and investigations team.

-Zoha Siddiqui is a senior at William & Mary, majoring in International Relations and Hispanic Studies.
-Zoha is a member of the 1693 Scholars Program – the College's most selective scholarship program.
-She is also co-founder and co-director of HER, a non-profit organization building libraries for underfunded girls’ schools in the Global South.
+Zoha Siddiqui is a senior majoring in International Relations and Hispanic Studies.
+She is a member of the 1693 Scholars Program – the College's most selective scholarship program.
+Zoha is also co-founder and co-director of HER, a non-profit that builds libraries for underfunded girls' schools in the Global South.
 Her interests include transitional justice, law, and human rights.

-Chabeli Yumang is a sophomore at William & Mary intending to major in International Relations.
-Chabeli is an intern at the State Department's Bureau of East Asian/Pacific Affairs.
-Her interests include East/Southeast Asia, GIS, climate change, and environmental justice.
+Chabeli Yumang is a sophomore intending to major in International Relations.
+She has interned with the U.S. Department of State's Bureau of East Asian/Pacific Affairs.
+Her interests include East and Southeast Asia, GIS, climate change, and environmental justice.

-Bilen Zerie is a senior at William & Mary, majoring in International Relations.
-Bilen is a member of the prestigious James Monroe Scholars Program and a William & Mary Scholar.
-Her research interests include international development, human rights, and East African affairs.
+Bilen Zerie is a senior majoring in International Relations.
+She is a member of the prestigious James Monroe Scholars Program and the William & Mary Scholars Program.
+Her interests include international development, human rights, and East African affairs.

 Margot Cunningham is a 2021 graduate of William & Mary, with degrees in Anthropology and Marketing.
 Margot was a College Honors Fellows, Nathan Altshuler Awardee, and Freeman Internship Fellow.
 She studied abroad in Rwanda and Thailand in 2019.
 Her interests include human rights, genocide prevention, prison reform, LGBTQ+ rights, and Southeast Asia.
 She supports digital communications for IJL, the Journal of Human Rights, and #POCAlsoKnowStuff.